lyleresnick/lyleresnick.github.io/_drafts/VIPER Explained.md

 In Swift we can simply pass values or structs of values and they will be copied automatically.

-Copying data between layers by passing values, instead of objects prevents changes of implementation in one layer accidentally affecting other layers.
+Copying data between layers by passing values, instead of objects prevents implementation changes in one layer accidentally affecting other layers.
 It also prevents errors due to implementation of concurrency.

 ### Honour The Layer Boundaries

 Clean Architecture also requires that objects in one layer can only communicate to adjacent layers.
 Objects in non-adjacent layers cannot communicate with one another.

 Objects in a layer must not expose their implementation to any other layer.
-Their implementation mudst be be encapsulated.
+The implementation must be encapsulated.
 For example an array or dictionary in a layer must not be exposed by name to another layer.

 This is what I mean by honouring the layer boundaries.